guowenbin90/Coding-interview-questions/README.md

 - Complete binary tree
 - Binary search tree

 5. Heap & Graph Search Algorithm

-Property:
+- Heap Property:
 - every element of the tree is larger than any of its descendants if they exists.
 - complete binary tree
 - Max Heap, Min Heap